Registered Agent Requirements in Delaware

 The Delaware Court of Chancery is a specialized business court that handles corporate governance disputes, mergers and acquisitions litigation, and other commercial matters.
 Service of process in Chancery Court proceedings goes through your registered agent.

-Because Chancery Court cases often move quickly — expedited proceedings are common — having a responsive registered agent who forwards documents the same day is not optional, it is essential.
+Because Chancery Court cases often move quickly — expedited proceedings are common — having a responsive registered agent who scans documents into your hands the same day is not optional, it is essential.

 Choosing a Registered Agent